nairamagdyy/quotes/README.md

-Click on button to show
+Click on button to show Quote of the Day with javascript

 https://nairamagdyy.github.io/quotes/